Rory A. Cooper: Recognition and awards

 For his extensive contributions to wheelchair technology that have expanded mobility and reduced second hand injuries for millions of people with disabilities, Cooper was awarded the 2022 Institute of Electrical and Electronics Engineers (IEEE) Biomedical Engineering Award in Glasgow, Scotland.
 In addition to the award, he was also awarded the 2022 RESNA Colin McLaurin distinguished Lectureship.
-At the 2022 AUSA Conference, Civilian Aides to the Secretary to the Army Program, which Cooper is apart of, received The General Creighton W. Abrams Medal.
+At the 2022 AUSA Conference, Civilian Aides to the Secretary to the Army Program, which Cooper is a part of, received The General Creighton W. Abrams Medal.
 The award is for groups or individuals for exceptional service to the US Army.